 When one of His sheep were lost, Christ would leave the rest of His entire flock, sometimes for days and days, so He could search for The One.
 That one individual sheep was THAT IMPORTANT to Christ.

 It was particularly touching to see McKenna Denson joining Sam throughout his Salt Lake City fast (She was there all three days I attended).
 McKennah is the woman who filed a lawsuit back in April 2018 after tapes leaked (not by her) that proved what she has known for over 30 years–that Joseph L Bishop, the leader of the missionary training center in Provo Utah at the time, sexually assaulted her, another woman, had a history of sexual assault; and the church knew and covered for him for decades (As of this posting, Joseph L Bishop is still an active, temple-recommend holding member of the church).
 McKenna is articulate, intelligent, assertive, kind, and genuine.
 Her face showed real sincerity when I shared my story with her, and she hugged me tight each time we parted.
-She connected with me on Facebook and checks on my well-being from time to time.
-This genuine love and concern is coming from a woman that is under the most brutal of all microscopes: the Mormon Judgement Microscope.
+I’ve only interacted with her a couple of times, but each time she has been very kind.
+She is under a couple of the most brutal microscopes: the Mormon Judgement Microscope and the “if victims aren’t 100% perfect in their lives, then none of the crimes committed against them are valid” microscope.
+None of the things that she has been vilified for takes away from the fact that she was sexually assaulted by an LDS leader who self confessed to the crime (and many others as well), and still holds an active temple recommend.
+I still can’t stop thinking about how top leadership knew about his misconduct and not only did nothing, they promoted him up the LDS leadership chain.
+Now he is old and feeble and the world feels sorry for him because she went a little cray-cray after years and years of nobody listening to her, so she went to his church and called him out publicly.
+“Why that’s not the appropriate place to do this,” they scoffed as they clutched their pearls and covered their children’s ears (I wonder when the appropriate time was for him to sexually assault her was).

 Anyone that has been excommunicated or labeled an apostate by The Church of Jesus Christ of Latter Day Saints can probably confirm that along with this “Court of Love” and harsh title comes the honorary title of “Anti-Christ.”
 Ask any news savvy true blue Mormon what they think about John Dehlin, Sonia Johnson, The September Six or Kate Kelly, and I’m sure you will hear vilification at its “cruelest and nicest.”
 (Bless their hearts).
 Anyone that has gone through the excommunication process (or similar), especially in the public eye, has faced the loss of community, family, livelihood, and personal worth.
 It takes a toll on their overall health.
 It is an act of violence, not love.
 Unjust excommunication is to love as rape is to love.
 Non-comparable, wrong, and should be ripped out of the world.
 There’s no reason for it.